-Desert Fox Van Dyke Co., a wholly owned subsidiary of Copper Fox Metals Inc., owns a 100% working interest in the Van Dyke project located in the Globe-Miami District in Arizona.
-The project consists of 531.5 hectares (1,312.8 acres) of mineral rights and 5.75 hectares (14.02 acres) of surface rights and is subject to a 2.5% gross royalty on revenue.
-Arizona is a favorable mining jurisdictions with respect to taxation, regulation, infrastructure and labour.
+Desert Fox Van Dyke Co., a wholly owned subsidiary of Copper Fox Metals Inc., owns a 100% working interest in the Van Dyke project located in the Globe-Miami Mining District in Arizona.
+The Van Dyke In-Situ Lease (‘ISL’) project consists of 531.5 hectares (1,312.8 acres) of mineral rights and 5.75 hectares (14.02 acres) of surface rights and is subject to a 2.5% gross royalty on revenue.
+Arizona is a favorable mining jurisdiction with respect to taxation, regulation, infrastructure and labour.

-The Globe-Miami District is located at the eastern end of a northeast structural trend that hosts the copper deposits in the Casa Grande, Florence, Ray, Superior/Resolution and Globe-Miami Districts.
+The Globe-Miami Mining District is located at the eastern end of the Casa Grande to Globe-Miami structural trend that hosts the Casa Grande, Florence, Ray, Superior/Resolution and Globe-Miami copper mines.

 Historical Results - Van Dyke Project:

-Between 1968 and 1982 Occidental Minerals obtained the permits to conduct two in-situ leaching (“ISL”) tests.
-The first test consisted of two wells spaced 75 feet apart.
-The second, more extensive test, consisted of five wells and was conducted for a period of approximately two years, the conclusions of which are summarized below:
+Between 1968 and 1982 Occidental Minerals obtained the permits to conduct two ISL tests.
+The second, more extensive test, consisted of five injection/recovery wells and was conducted for a period of approximately two years, the conclusions of which are summarized below:

 - Maximum injection rates were 450 gallon per minute (“gpm”) (at 95% of design capacity) and 275 gpm on a continuous basis,